Tétouan: Contraband controversies

-Sports

 In 1917, Tetouan saw the appearance of its first football clubs, "Sporting of Tetuán" and "el Hispano-Marroquí" ("The Spanish-Moroccan").
 One year later, these two clubs, and a third one called "el Radio", merged and that gave the birth to the "Athletic Club Tetuán".
 The new club was established in 1922 by Basque Atlético Madrid fans who lived in Tétouan.
 In the early days, it was known as Athletic Club Tetuan—based on the Spanish spelling of the city.
 After the Spanish Civil War and according to General Franco's demands (banning non-Spanish names), it became known as Club Atlético Tetuan.
 This is why the team has always played in red and white stripes and blue shorts, just like their counterparts from Madrid they were supposed to emulate.
-Under the Spanish Protectorate of Northern Morocco, Tetuán was a part of the Spanish Liga for 33 years until independence was achieved in 1956.
+Under the Spanish protectorate of Northern Morocco, Tetuán was a part of the Spanish Liga for 33 years until independence was achieved in 1956.
 The highlights of that era were their surprising win of the Spanish Segunda División (the southern group) in the 1950–51 season and their promotion to the Primera Division of 1951–52.
 The club remains, to this day, the only African team ever to play in a top division in Europe.

 Today, the city has one professional football club, Moghreb Athletic Tétouan, which competes in the Botola, the top-tier of Moroccan football.
 The team plays their home games at the Saniat Rmel stadium, the oldest football stadium in Africa.
 As of the 2018–19 season, the team will play at the new Tétouan Stadium, which will have a seating capacity of more than 41,000.
 Moghreb Athletic Tétouan won its first league title in the 2011–12 Botola League season, becoming the first Chamali club to ever win the league title.
 Today, MAT is considered one of the five biggest football clubs in Morocco along with Raja Casablanca, Wydad Casablanca, FAR Rabat, and Maghreb Fès.
 A new football stadium in the Mediterranean city of Tétouan is currently being built across 36 hectares north of the residential areas, along the new A6 highway.
 It will occupy former farmlands and become the central sports arena of the agglomeration, replacing the severely dated Stade Saniat Rmel.
 The stadium is meant to seat 60,000 spectators; original plans called for a capacity of 40,000 but this was increased to 60,000 in order to meet latest FIFA regulations.
 Construction on the Grand Stade De Tétouan, which was designed by Moroccan architect Nawfal Bakhat, began in 2015 and was initially scheduled for completion in 2018.
 The project has stalled a number of times, been mired in controversy regarding the authorship of its design plans, and the completion date has been postponed as well.
 As of January 2020, it is still not finished.
 The Kingdom of Morocco has submitted a bid to FIFA to host the 2026 World Cup, which will be held in three different countries.